SharePoint/sp-dev-docs/docs/spfx/use-theme-colors-in-your-customizations.md

+---
+title: Use theme colors in your SharePoint Framework customizations ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Use theme colors in your SharePoint Framework customizations

 When building SharePoint Framework customizations you should use theme colors, so that your customizations looks like a part of the site.
 This article explains how can you refer to the theme colors of the context site in your SharePoint Framework solution.